ray-project/ray/doc/source/handling-dependencies.rst

 The ``runtime_env`` is a Python dictionary including one or more of the following keys:

 - ``working_dir`` (str): Specifies the working directory for the Ray workers.
 This must either be an existing directory on the local machine with total size at most 100 MiB, or a URI to a remotely-stored zip file containing the working directory for your job.
-See the "Remote URIs" section below for more info.
+See :ref:`remote-uris` for details.
   The specified directory will be downloaded to each node on the cluster, and Ray workers will be started in their node's copy of this directory.

   - Examples